markomilenkovic546/Todo-android-app-test-automation/README.md

 ## Overview

-This project is designed to automate the testing of a TODO list Android application using the WebdriverIO and Appium frameworks.
+This project is designed to automate the testing of a TODO list Android application by leveraging the WebdriverIO and Appium frameworks.
 It focuses on the testing of two main features: List Management and Task Management.

 ## Prerequisites